-1.8 High-Risk Minerals
+1.9 High-Risk Minerals

-take appropriate measures to identify the use of high-risk minerals in their supply chain, establish traceability or chain of custody to its source or processing location and ensure that risks are identified, and appropriate mitigation and
+take appropriate measures to identify the use of high-risk minerals in their supply chain, establish traceability or chain of custody to its source or processing location and ensure that risks are identified, and appropriate mitigation and remediation measures are implemented up the supply chain.

-- remediation measures are implemented up the supply chain. - strive to reduce the use of high-risk minerals in their supply chains. - share information about the origins of the minerals and any relevant assessments upon request.
+- strive to reduce the use of high-risk minerals in their supply chains. - share information about the origins of the minerals and any relevant assessments upon request.

-1.9 Working Hours
+1.10 Working Hours

-- ensure that employees and workers do not work more than 48 hours in a standard workweek, except where longer hours are permitted by applicable laws, agreed upon in relevant collective bargaining agreements, or allowed under applicable exceptions in ILO conventions. - ensure that employees and workers have rest breaks every working day and at least one day off every seven days. - ensure that employees and workers, without distinction, who are unable to, or refuse to work overtime, are not subjected to punishment or retaliation, including threats of dismissal, wage reduction or any form of personal abuse. - ensure that they do not cause any physical or mental harm to workers.
+- ensure that employees and workers do not work more than 48 hours in a standard workweek, except where longer hours are permitted by applicable laws, agreed upon in relevant collective bargaining agreements, or allowed under applicable exceptions in ILO conventions. - ensure that employees and workers have breaks every working day and at least one day off every seven days. - ensure that employees and workers, without distinction, who are unable to, or refuse to work overtime, are not subjected to punishment or retaliation, including threats of dismissal, wage reduction or any form of personal abuse.

-1.10 Wages, Leave and Benefits
+1.11 Wages, Leave and Benefits